karfau/as3-depending/README.md

 The `Resolver` interface is the "generic factory" I talked about more early.

-Implementing it **defines** how to resolve things, its `get` method uses those definitions to **create** and / or **resolve** things.
+Implementing it **specifies** how to resolve things, its `get` method uses those specifications to **create** and / or **resolve** things.

 ### deciding how to resolve dependencies

-Implementing the interface could be done in a way that defines the mappings at compile time, or it can be as flexible as you like.
+Implementing the interface could be done in a way that specifies the mappings at compile time, or it can be as flexible as you like.
 This library provides the implementation `Scope`.
-Each instance of `Scope` lets the developer write **definitions** as code, and already implements the **creation and resolving** part (an example will follow really soon).
+Each instance of `Scope` lets the developer write **specifications** as code, and already implements the **creation and resolving** part (an example will follow really soon).

 ## putting it all together